Caesalpinia pulcherrima: Taxonomy

 Poinciana pulcherrima is a synonym of Caesalpinia pulcherrima.

 Symbolism

 Caesalpinia pulcherrima is the national flower of the Caribbean island of Barbados, and is depicted on the upper left and right corners of the Queen Elizabeth II's personal Barbadian flag.

-Claire Waight Keller included pride of Barbados to represent the country in Meghan Markle's wedding veil, which included the distinctive flora of each Commonwealth country.

 Uses

 Food

 All seeds of Caesalpinia are poisonous.
 However, the seeds of some species are edible before they reach maturity (e.g. immature seeds of C. pulcherrima) or after treatment (e.g. C. bonduc after roasting).

 Traditional medicine

 Maria Sibylla Merian, a 17th-century artist, encountered this plant in the Dutch colony of Surinam.
 In her work, Metamorphosis insectorum Surinamensium, Merian recorded that African slaves and native Indian populations used the flos pavonis or peacock flower as an abortifacient in their practice of traditional medicine.
 She wrote:

 The Indians, who are not treated well by their Dutch masters, use the seeds [of this plant] to abort their children, so that their children will not become slaves like they are.
 The black slaves from Guinea and Angola have demanded to be well treated, threatening to refuse to have children.
 They told me this themselves.

 The leaves, flower, bark, and seeds of C. pulcherrima were also used by American Indians in traditional medicine as abortifacients and for suicide by enslaved peoples.